grpc/grpc-java/examples/src/main/java/io/grpc/examples/keepalive/README.md

 If the ping is not acknowledged by the other side within a certain period, the connection will be closed.
 Note that pings are only necessary when there's no activity on the connection.

-You can refer the gRPC documentation for more details on Keepalive details and configurations https://grpc.io/docs/guides/keepalive/
+Refer the gRPC documentation for more on Keepalive details and configurations https://grpc.io/docs/guides/keepalive/